fevereffigy/seasideapollo/README.md

 - Hi, I’m @sifersphynx
 - I'm a self-taught programmer with a passion for coding.
-- I’m currently learning Python and Javascript for Web Development and automation.
+- I’m currently learning Python, C++ and Javascript for Web Development and Automation.